REEKRAJROY/mini-projects-using-python/README.md

  ⊛<b> main.py </b>
-This is an automated messaging system for Whatsapp made using pywhatit.
+This is an automated messaging system for Whatsapp made using pywhatkit.

 READMEwa.md is the readme file for the given project.